mi3nts/interactiveADELE/README.md

 ### Merging the data
 Once all the data had been collected, the getEpochbm_dict function was adjusted to merge the EEG biometrics, non-EEG biometrics and pupil data into a single dictionary.
 This was done by importing the necessary functions and calling them to retrieve the dictionaries for the non-EEG biometrics and the pupil data inside getEpochbm_dict.
 As the list of time indices and dataframes are added to the dictionary in each given epoch the non-EEG biometrics and pupil data are also appended to the list in order to merge all the data.

+## Design and Development

+### Slider
+The slider is a tool being used to easily traverse between the different epochs being explored.
+The slider shows 5 different epochs that work with the graphs presented to relay different information regarding the HR and SpO2 levels while showing the correlating high activity electrodes on the brain.

+### The graphs display the heart rate and oxygen saturation over an epoch period.
+The time range and data being shown depends on the epoch chosen.

+### The brain visualization connects to the biometric data and the different epochs present in the slider to provide a visual on which areas of the brain show the most activity at the selected epoch.
+There are currently Theta and Alpha frequency band visuals for the brain which show the three highest activity electrodes for each.

 ![demo](docs/demo.gif)